 Many people with Tourette disorder do not need medication to suppress tics.
 However, other associated conditions, such as obsessive–compulsive disorder, anxiety, and attention deficit hyperactivity disorder can persist into adulthood, and medication may be needed on a long-term basis to treat people with these conditions.

-The specialists at NYU Langone’s Child Study Center offer a variety of support services to children with Tourette disorder and their families to help them manage the condition through all stages of childhood and adolescence.
+Specialists at the Child Study Center, part of Hassenfeld Children’s Hospital at NYU Langone, offer a variety of support services to children with Tourette disorder and their families to help them manage the condition through all stages of childhood and adolescence.

-Adults with Tourette disorder who have severe tics that aren’t adequately controlled with medication or behavioral therapy are encouraged to meet with NYU Langone neurologists to explore other treatment options.
+Adults with Tourette disorder who have severe tics that aren’t adequately controlled with medication or behavioral therapy are encouraged to meet with our neurologists to explore other treatment options.

 Some children and teenagers with Tourette disorder need their doctors to be involved in the coordination of services and accommodations they receive at school, especially if they require an Individualized Education Program (also known as an IEP), a 504 plan, or another type of in-school or special education service.